in the Quilting Studio

 Jane sent this gorgeous wedding gift quilt our way.
 It's such a classic stunner, both the pattern and the color combo.

 For quilting, I sent Jane several pattern ideas.
-She settled on Square Cut, a new pattern I added this April on her behalf.
+She settled on Cathedral, a new pattern I added this April on her behalf.
 The graceful arches and interlocking design seem fitting for a wedding quilt.

 I scaled this pattern to quilt somewhat densely.
 Even so, the drape on it is wonderful.
 Curved quilting patterns tend to produce a nicer drape than straight ones, when you quilt densely.
 And, of course, denser quilting is a good idea when your quilt has lots of thin patchwork pieces.